 Collector’s items are referred to as collectibles (or collectables).
 They are objects with certain qualities or characteristics that someone considers interesting, memorable, meaningful, attractive, or valuable.
 The word “valuable” is key here.
 What one person considers valuable another person may not.
 Collecting is a hob for those who consider valuable to mean “of personal importance”.
 Alternatively, for others who interpret valuable to mean monetarily important, collecting is an occupation.

-A hob is an activity someone performs regularly for fun or leisure.
+Collecting collectibles as a pastime is an activity someone performs regularly for fun or leisure.
 Collector hobists collect items for themselves.
 Items that they feel have personal significance.
 Their process of deciding if an item is collectible is purely subjective.
 As long as they like it, what anybody else thinks is of little importance.
-Take a look at our “Co
+Take a look at our Collectibles Videos.

 Collecting Collectibles as an Occupation